 The audit committee of our Board of Directors is responsible for recommending, for stockholder approval, our independent registered public accounting firm.
-The audit committee has selected the accounting firm of Deloitte & Touche LLP to serve as our independent registered public accounting firm for the fiscal year ending December 28, 2014.
-Deloitte & Touche LLP has served as our independent registered public accounting firm since before our initial public offering and has also provided non-audit services from time to time.
+The audit committee has selected the accounting firm of Deloitte & Touche LLP to serve as our independent registered public accounting firm for the fiscal year ending December 27, 2015.
+Deloitte & Touche LLP has served as our independent registered public accounting firm since before our Initial Public Offering and has also provided non-audit services from time to time.

 Although ratification is not required by our Bylaws or otherwise, our Board of Directors is submitting the selection of Deloitte & Touche LLP to our stockholders for ratification because we value our stockholders' views on our independent registered public accounting firm and as a matter of good corporate practice.
 The audit committee will consider the outcome of this vote in its decision to appoint an independent registered public accounting firm but is not bound by our stockholders' vote.
-Even if the selection of Deloitte & Touche LLP is ratified, the audit committee may change the appointment at any time during the year if it determines a change would be in the best interests of the company and our stockholders.
+Even if the selection of Deloitte & Touche LLP is ratified, the audit committee may change the appointment at any time during the year if it determines a change would be in the best interests of the Company and our stockholders.

-The following table sets forth the fees paid for audit services during the fiscal years ended December 29, 2013 and December 30, 2012 and for other services during those fiscal years:
+The following table sets forth the fees paid for audit services during the fiscal years ended December 28, 2014 and December 29, 2013 and for other services during those fiscal years:

-Fisca al Year

-2013 2012
+2014 2013

-Audit fees (1) \$ 399,651 \$ 330,120
+Audit fees (1) \$410,538 \$ 399,651

-Audit-related fees (2) 502,761 595,723
+Audit-related fees (2) 0 502,761

-Tax fees (3) 229,300 162,365
+Tax fees (3) 229,885 229,300

-Total fees \$ 1 131 712 \$ 1 088 208
+Total fees \$640,423 \$1,131,712

-- Audit fees include fees for audits of our annual financial statements, reviews of the related quarterly financial statements, and services that are normally provided by the independent accountants in connection with statutory and regulatory filings or engagements, including reviews of documents filed with the SEC. - 2.
-Audit-related fees include all costs associated with services provided by Deloitte & Touche LLP in connection with our initial public offering in 2013. - 3.
+- .
+Audit fees include fees for audits of our annual financial statements, reviews of the related quarterly financial statements, and services that are normally provided by the independent accountants in connection with statutory and regulatory filings or engagements, including reviews of documents filed with the SEC. - 2.
+Audit-related fees include all costs associated with services provided by Deloitte & Touche LLP in connection with our Initial Public Offering - .
 Tax fees relate to professional services rendered for tax compliance, tax return review and preparation and related tax advice.